laminas/tutorials/doc/book/in-depth-guide/models-and-servicemanager.md

 }
 ```

-The first method, `findAllPosts()`, will return return all posts, and the second
+The first method, `findAllPosts()`, will return all posts, and the second
 method, `findPost($id)`, will return the post matching the given identifier
 `$id`.
-What's new in here is the fact that we actually define a return value
-that doesn't exist yet.
-We will define this class at a later point; for now, we
+What's new in here is the fact that we actually define a return value - `Post` - that doesn't exist yet.
+We will define this `Post` class at a later point; for now, we
 will create the `PostRepository` class.

 Create the class `PostRepository` at `module/Blog/src/Model/PostRepository.php`;